CSUwangj/ZDaily/content/2020-11-07-Daily-Challenge/index.md

 archives = [ "archive",]
 +++

-Today is Saturday, I gonna review the tasks I've done this week, and finish today's leetcode's [October LeetCoding Challenge](https://leetcode.com/explore/challenge/card/november-leetcoding-challenge/564/week-1-november-1st-november-7th/3522/) with `cpp`.
+Today is Saturday, I gonna review the tasks I've done this week, and finish today's leetcode's [November LeetCoding Challenge](https://leetcode.com/explore/challenge/card/november-leetcoding-challenge/564/week-1-november-1st-november-7th/3522/) with `cpp`.

 BTW I decided to write solution directly on website rather than on VSCode when reviewing.